Easy Hoki Fish Recipe: Crispy Lemon-Garlic Baked Hoki With Herbed Potatoes

 Variations You’ll Want to Try

-- Chili and lime.
-Swap lemon for lime and add a pinch of chili flakes for zing.
+• Chilli and lime.
+Swap lemon for lime and add a pinch of chilli flakes for zing.

-- Curry baked hoki.
-Whisk yogurt with curry powder and lemon juice, coat the fillets, and bake.
+• Curry baked hoki.
+Whisk yoghurt with curry powder and lemon juice, coat the fillets, and bake.
 Serve with rice and cucumber.

-- Crumbed and shallow-fried.
-Dip seasoned fillets in flour, egg, and crumbs.
+• Crumbed and shallow-fried.
+Dip seasoned fillets in flour, egg and crumbs.
 Fry in a shallow layer of oil for 2 to 3 minutes per side and drain.
-This one converts skeptics.
+This one converts sceptics.

 Troubleshooting and Pro Tips

-- Dry fish?
+• Dry fish?
 Overcooking is the only reason.
 Start checking at 8 minutes.
-The fish is done as soon as it flakes and is just opaque in the center.
+The fish is done as soon as it flakes and is just opaque in the centre.

 Storage, Freezing, Reheating

-- Reheat.
-Warm in a 180 C or 350 F oven for 8 to 10 minutes.
+• Reheat.
+Warm in a 180°C oven for 8 to 10 minutes.
 Microwaves can make fish rubbery, so use short bursts if you must.

 Nutrition and Benefits

-This hoki fish recipe is naturally lighter than many fried options but still satisfying because of the buttery citrus sauce and crisp crumb.
+This hoki dish is naturally lighter than many fried options but still satisfying because of the buttery citrus sauce and crisp crumb.
 A typical serving with potatoes and greens sits near 310 to 380 calories depending on sides, with a generous amount of protein and very little saturated fat.

 If you want an even leaner plate, skip the crumb and finish the baked fish with a drizzle of olive oil and lemon.